vikramchhibber/tropelet/docs/design.md

 ```

 ## Authorization
+1. The server will ensure that clients with different identities cannot stream output from jobs initiated by others.
-1. The server will enforce a policy limiting concurrent jobs per client.
+2. The server will enforce a policy limiting concurrent jobs per client.
 The default limit will be two, configurable per client.
-2. The server will enforce a policy limiting job submissions per client per minute.
-The default will be five, configurable per client.

 # Exec library